beardedninja/BitBuddy/README.md

 The App icon comes from an artist named Freepik from https://www.flaticon.com/, all rights reserved.

 TODO:
+ - A better source for up to date currency exchange rates
  - Persistance of currency choice
  - Wallet screen
  - Detail view for coins